Fitness and competition in kettlebell sport

 Who coaches the sessions?

-Sessions are coached by Ruth and Simon Tarrant.
+Sessions are coached by Ruth, Simon and Eddie Tarrant.
 Ruth is a qualified British Weightlifting Coach and 2022 World Champion in Long Cycle (10 minute format).
-Simon is 2022 World Champion in snatch (30 minute format), and qualified Personal Trainerand Kettlebell Instructor.
+Simon has been Masters World Champion in 30 minute snatch in 2022, 2023 and 2025, and is a qualified Personal Trainer and Kettlebell Instructor.
+Eddie is a multiple Junior World Champion and is qualifying as a Personal Trainer.

 What does it cost to take part?